-In this study, the Weather Research and Forecasting Model (WRF-ARW) version 3.8.1 is used to conduct several long simulations at convection-permitting resolution (0.0275°, approx. 3 km) for the French Mediterranean region.
+In this study, the Weather Research and Forecasting Model (WRF-ARW) version 3.8.1 is used to conduct several long simulations at convection-permitting resolution (approx. 3 km) for the French Mediterranean region.
 These simulations are forced by the three different EURO-CORDEX (0.11°, approx. 12 km, hereafter mentioned as EUR-11) simulations without nudging, for which outputs are available every 3 hours.
-These EUR-11 simulations were also done with WRF-ARW version 3.8.1 and driven by three GCMs including the IPSL-CM5A-MR, the HADGEM2-ES and the NORESM1-M (see Vautard et al. (2020) for details about the new EURO-CORDEX ensemble).
+These EUR-11 simulations were downscaled from General Circulation Models (GCMs) also with WRF-ARW version 3.8.1 and driven by three GCMs including the IPSL-CM5A-MR, the HADGEM2-ES and the NORESM1-M (see Vautard et al. (2020) for details about the new EURO-CORDEX ensemble).
 Each convection-permitting simulation (hereafter mentioned as CPS) is conducted for two different periods including 1951-1980 and 2001-2030 with the RCP8.5 scenario for the year after 2005.
-These two periods are chosen with a gap period (1981-2000) rather than a seamless one in order to perform an extreme event attribution study which will be presented in another article and needs a maximal time distance between two periods ("current climate" and "past climate").
+These two periods are chosen with a gap period (1981-2000) rather than a seamless one in order to perform a climate change impact study which will be presented in another article.

 The seasonal target of these downscaling experiments is the autumn when heavy rainfall events occur frequently over the Cévennes in the south of France.
-Hence, we initialize each autumn on August 26th and end the season on the 1st of December, as the extreme precipitation events in the Mediterranean coastal areas do not generally occur outside of this period and years can be considered independent from each other.
-Only a few days at the end of August are spent as spin-up time for the model to obtain the physical consistency among prognosis variables after being interpolated from 12 km to 3 km in the preparation step, given that EUR-11 and CPS share the same regional model (i.e., WRFv3.8.1).
+Hence, we initialize each autumn on August 26th and end the season on the 1st of December, as Mediterranean events do not generally occur outside of this period and years can be considered independent from each other.
+Only a few days at the end of August are spent as spin-up time for the model to obtain the physical consistency among prognosis variables after being interpolated from 12 km to 3 km in the preparation step, given that EUR-11 and CPS share the same regional model (i.e. WRF).
 Another factor that could take a long spin-up time (up to 10 years) in climate simulation is the soil moisture, especially the deep layer (Yang et al., 2011).
 Here, we facilitate our downscaling strategy (i.e. re-initializing the model every August) by interpolating the span-up soil moisture (and temperature) in EUR-11 results for the initialization of each season run of the CPS.
 Even though the imbalance of soil moisture is inevitable by doing so, this procedure is expected to minimize, to some extent, the perturbation in the land surface model of WRF.

-The spatial configuration contains 301×301 grid points covering the Cévennes mountain range, a large part of the French Mediterranean region including Corsica (Figure 1).
-This size and position of CPS domain are selected after evaluating four different configurations for simulations of the autumn 2014 driven by the ERA-Interim reanalysis (see the Supplementary section).
+The spatial configuration contains 301×301 grid points covering the Cevennes mountain range, a large part of the French Mediterranean Sea including Corsica (Figure 1).
+This size and position of CPS domain are selected after evaluating four different configurations for simulations of the autumn 2014 (see the Supplementary section).
 We use the same number of hybrid sigma vertical levels of 32 as the EUR-11 boundary conditions.
 The time step of our simulations is 15 seconds, which is a fourth of the time step used in the EUR-11 (i.e. similar ratio as for resolutions).
 We adapt the same rotated map projection of EUR-11 simulations to these CPS experiments.
 Similar set of physics schemes as in EUR-11 simulations is used for these downscaling experiments.
 Those parameterization schemes incorporate the Thompson microphysics scheme (Thompson et al., 2008), the Rapid Radiative Transfer Model for GCMs (RRTMG) for long and short waves radiation (Iacono et al., 2008), the Monin-Obukhov (Janjic eta) surface layer scheme (Janjic, 1996), the Unified Noah land-surface model and the MYNN scheme for boundary layer (Nakanishi and Niino, 2006).
-We also update the sea surface temperature every day at midnight consistently to the EURO-CORDEX simulations (Vautard et al., 2020).
-The convection scheme is switched off in CPS simulations.
+We also update the sea surface temperature every 6 hours.

-2.2 Evaluation methods
+110 2.2 Evaluation methods and reference datasets